Mineqress/Minepress/ReadMe.md

 # Why?
 When i'm developing minecraft plugins, whenever i change something, i need recompile and do a bunch of crazy and repetitive things on the client, **i just need something to automate this**. its so exhausting and, also, if i'm doing it on recent versions of minecraft like 1.15-1.18, my pc **cries** with 4GB of ram

-i just want to type a command and it tests everything without making my fingers or my pc scream in pain
+I just want to type a command and it tests everything without making my fingers or my pc scream in pain